Scarlett Johansson: 2010–2013: Marvel Cinematic Universe and worldwide recognition

 Johansson learned some Russian from a former teacher on the phone for her role as Black Widow in The Avengers (2012), another entry from the MCU.
 The film received mainly positive reviews and broke many box office records, becoming the third highest-grossing film both in the United States and worldwide.
 For her performance, she was nominated for two Teen Choice Awards and three People's Choice Awards.
 (Note: Johansson was nominated for Teen Choice Awards for Choice Movie Actress: Sci-Fi/Fantasy and Choice Summer Movie Star: Female, and People's Choice Awards for Favorite Movie Actress, Favorite On-Screen Chemistry (shared with Jeremy Renner) and Favorite Face of Heroism.)
 Later that year, Johansson portrayed actress Janet Leigh in Sacha Gervasi's Hitchcock, a behind-the-scenes drama about the making of Alfred Hitchcock's 1960 film Psycho.
-Roger Ebert wrote that Johansson did not look much like Leigh, but conveyed her spunk, intelligence, and sense of humor.
+Roger Ebert wrote that while Johansson did not look much like Leigh, she did convey her spunk, intelligence, and sense of humor.

 In January 2013, Johansson starred in a Broadway revival of Cat on a Hot Tin Roof, directed by Rob Ashford.
 Set in the Mississippi Delta, it examines the relationships within the family of Big Daddy (Ciarán Hinds), primarily between his son Brick (Benjamin Walker) and Maggie (Johansson).
 Her performance received mixed reviews.
 Entertainment Weeklys Thom Geier wrote Johansson "brings a fierce fighting spirit" to her part, but Joe Dziemianowicz from Daily News called her performance "alarmingly one-note".
 The 2013 Sundance Film Festival hosted the premiere of Joseph Gordon-Levitt's directorial debut, Don Jon.
 In this romantic comedy-drama, she played the girlfriend of the pornography-addicted title character.
 Gordon-Levitt wrote the role for Johansson, who had previously admired his acting work.
-The film received positive reviews and Johansson's performance was highlighted by critics.
+The film received positive reviews, and Johansson's performance was highlighted by critics.
 Claudia Puig of USA Today considered it to be one of her best performances.